 Arthroscopy is a term used to describe a procedure that orthopedic surgeons use to inspect, diagnose, and repair problems that occur inside the joint.

-The word “arthroscopy” is derived from two Greek works, “arthro” (joint) and “skopein” (to look).
+The word “arthroscopy” is derived from two Greek words, “arthro” (joint) and “skopein” (to look).
 Translated literally, these two words mean “to look within the joint.”
 In terms of shoulder arthroscopy, your surgeon will insert a small camera, known as an arthroscope, into your shoulder joint.
 The camera will stream pictures to a television screen that your surgeon will use to guide small surgical instruments.

 Because the arthroscope and accompanying surgical instruments are so small, your surgeon needs only very small incisions (cuts), rather than the larger incisions needed for traditional open surgery.
 All of this results in less pain for patients and does well to shorten the recovery time endured, ultimately allowing patients to return to normal activities.